How eCommerce Testing Prevents Lost Sales

 While the desktop experience is still important, you now must up your game when it comes to mobile – whether it be a native app, responsive site, or hybrid.
 Your customers expect a smooth browsing experience and fast, easy checkout and are no longer willing to give your brand more leeway just because it’s on mobile.

-Complete functionality and operational testing across a wide variety of devices, browsers, and operating systems is imperative to make sure your customers remain delighted with your brand and encourage them to return.
+Complete functionality and compatibility testing across a wide variety of devices, browsers, and operating systems is imperative to make sure your customers remain delighted with your brand and encourage them to return.

 Be Prepared to Handle Overload with Load and Performance Testing